Singapore Downtown Self-Guided Walking Tour

 The shop houses of Boat Quay and the imposing skyscrapers of the CBD

-Top Tip: Further up-river are two more historic-turned-entertainment quays: Clarke Quay and Robertson Quay.
+Top Tip: Further up-river are two more historic-turned-entertainment spots: Clarke Quay and Robertson Quay.

 #15 Yueh Hai Ching Temple